 Before you go, let’s reiterate the key points mentioned in this article:

-- Opioid withdrawal, characterized by symptoms such as nausea, sweating, and diarrhea, happens when the body is detoxing after long-term opioid use or after reducing the regular opioid dose.
+- Opioid withdrawal, characterized by symptoms such as nausea, sweating, and diarrhea, happens when the body is recovering after long-term opioid use or after reducing the regular opioid dose.

 - Methadone maintenance treatment is the most common opioid withdrawal treatment for pregnant women.